Narasaraopet railway station

 Narasaraopet railway station (station code:NRT), is an Indian Railways station in Narasaraopet of Andhra Pradesh.
 It lies on the Nallapadu–Nandyal section.
 The station is electrified as a part of guntur guntakal Electrification process.
 It is one of the stations in the division to be equipped with Automatic Ticket Vending Machines (ATVM's).
-It is administered under Guntur railway division of South Central Railway zone.
+It is administered under Guntur railway division of South Coast Railway zone.
 It is classified as a D–category station in Guntur railway division.